rain874/FreeNASMountScript/README.md

 # FreeNASMountScript (NFS Share)
-This Bash Scritp check FreeNAS over Ping and sending a MagicPack (WOL) and then mount FreeNAS (NFS Share) on Linux Debian Desktop or ohter Distribution
+This bash script checks the availibility of FreeNAS within the network by sending a ping.
+If FreeNAS is not reachable, MagiPack (Work on LAN) will be sent to start FreeNAS.
+In case it is reachable the NFS Share will be bound to the Debian Filesystem.

 # Testing:
 FreeNAS FreeNAS-11.3-U2